 - University Chorus: Mon/Wed 3:30-4:45 PM.
 This is a non-auditioned choir.
 This is a SATB ensemble.
 University Chorus is often a mix of instrumental music majors and singers from other majors across campus who had great high school choral experiences and they just want to keep singing in college.
 This ensemble is conducted by Dr. Doherty.

 Opera Theatre is a great opportunity for students to learn more about opera and expand their musical and performance experiences.
 Opera Theatre is competitive, and spots are traditionally given to sophomores – seniors.
 As a first-year student, it is strongly encouraged that you speak with your voice studio instructor about your interest and involvement in Opera Theatre prior to auditioning.

 - Spring semester - staged opera with NIU Philharmonic

 As part of your audition, you will be required to perform two different works.
 It is recommended that one piece is in a foreign language.
 Repertoire selections may include Arias from standard operatic repertoire.
 Please make sure you bring two additional copies of your repertoire - one for the pianist and one for the panel.

 Schedule your Opera Theatre audition at go.niu.edu/operaauditions.

-We have numerous World Music ensembles for students to participate in, including Chinese Music Ensemble, Indonesian Gamelan Ensemble and Thai Music Ensemble.
-There is no audition for these ensembles and all students are welcome.
-Please contact Prof. Chamni Sripraram at firstname.lastname@example.org if you have questions.
+We have numerous additional World Music ensembles for students to participate in addition to our Steelpan ensembles.
+There is no audition for many of these ensembles and all students are welcome to register and participate.
+Please contact Dr. Jui-Ching Wang at firstname.lastname@example.org if you have questions.

 Community School of the Arts